Train Services run every Sunday from Korumburra station - Have a great weekend with South Gippsland Railway.

-Welcome to Summer on the South Gippsland Railway
+Welcome to the South Gippsland Railway

 Have a Great Day - Enjoy The Ride !

 Bring the family and take the train this Sunday from Korumburra.
 It's a great time of the year, and the train trip offers great views and a great destination.
-Enjoy a classic train ride from Korumburra to Leongatha and return this Summer - with the the South Gippslamd Railway.
+Enjoy a classic train ride from Korumburra to Leongatha and return - with the the South Gippslamd Railway.

 The South Gippsland Railway is a volunteer operated not for profit community based service, providing one of the main attractions in South Gippsland.
 Volunteers are involved in the management, administration, track maintenance, deisel motor re-conditioning, rolling stock restoration and upkeep, and almost every part of the railway's operation.

 We run rail-motors and deisel hauled trains on Sundays all year round (see timetable for details), with additional Wednesday services during School Holidays.
 Services also operate on selected Public Holidays.